mreza0100/mamzi.net.github.io/pages/universe/index.md

 > [1P29](https://ethica.bc.edu/#/element/1P29): Nothing in the universe is contingent (exception), but all things are conditioned to exist and operate in a particular manner by the necessity of the divine nature.

 - Nothing can't come from nothing, everything come from something, and everything has a cause.
+- Things are related and conditioned to exist and operate in a particular manner by the necessity of the divine nature.
+     - Existence and operation of things are related to the laws of nature, like laws of physics and chemistry, and the laws of the divine nature.
 - All things are conditioned to exist and operate in a particular manner by the necessity of the divine nature.
-     - For example in the sotry: Arthur's bag that he saw last time in greece found suddenly in the spaceship, the bag come from nothing, there was no cause for it to be there, but our world is not like that, everything has a cause.
+     - For example in the story: Arthur's bag that he saw last time in greece found suddenly in the spaceship, the bag come from nothing, there was no cause for it to be there, but our world doesn't work, everything has a cause.

 Basically, there is no randomness in the universe, everything has a cause, and everything has an effect.